DiGeorge syndrome may be suspected:

 Talking to your doctor about DiGeorge syndrome

-If your family doctor or pediatrician believes that your child exhibits signs or symptoms of DiGeorge syndrome and suggests diagnostic tests for the disorder, you may want to discuss the following questions:
+If your family doctor or pediatrician believes that your child shows signs or symptoms of DiGeorge syndrome and suggests diagnostic tests, you may want to discuss these questions:

 - What diagnostic tests will be needed?

-- When will we know the results of the tests?
+- When will we know and how will we get the results of the tests?

 - What specialists will you refer us to?